jiayiliujiayi/work/worklogs.md

 - combined analysis
   - [x] check if batch effects in es.ss between 004 and 6
     - [x] yes
-  - [ ] email jeff: raw counts umap, combat umap, cca umap
+  - [x] email jeff: raw counts umap, combat umap, cca umap
+    - [x] run a umap on the concatenated raw counts
+  - [ ] CCA:
+    - [ ] CCA on the h.es.ss, then cluster
+    - [ ] CCA on counts then h.es.ss then cluster
-  - [ ] if yes zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
+  - [ ] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available